Skip to content

 • execution_stages: Controls when node executes (TRAIN, VAL, TEST, INFERENCE, ALWAYS)

-• freezed: Tracks frozen vs trainable state
+• frozen: Tracks frozen vs trainable state

 Common Node Patterns